FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 Dofile command
 ++++++++++++++++

-Click the "Dofile" icon to enter the Dofile command editing interface
+Click the "Dofile" icon to enter the Dofile command editing interface.

 The Dofile command calls the internal program of the controller.
 When using the Dofile command, the called subroutine needs to be saved, and the main program does not need to be saved again if it has not changed.
 The Dofile command supports two-level calls, and two parameter settings need to be paid attention to.
 One is the level of the call, and the other is the ID number of the call.
 In principle, the same ID number cannot appear in the same program.